 TTQ: Another aspect of training is participation in competitions.

 I encourage students to participate in competitions because it is

-requires that the participant set goals and make plans to reach those
+that the participant set goals and make plans to reach those goals.

-goals.
-This is also how we can achieve success in life, at school and
+This is also how we can achieve success in life, at school and at work.

 perseverance, self-control, and indomitable spirit.
 We should also

 mention the broader purpose of our competitions, which is to improve the

 overall quality of Taekwon-Do practiced in the ITF.